 - Thyme --1 teaspoon

 - Bay leaf -- 1

 - Rice -- 1 cup

 - Water or stock -- 1 3/4 cups

 - Heat the oil in a large saucepan over medium flame.
 Add the onion and bell pepper and sauté until the onion is translucent.
 Add the garlic and sauté for another 1 to 2 minutes.

 - Add tomato sauce, beans and herbs and simmer for 5 to 10 minutes to meld flavors.

 - Stir in the rice, stock or water and vinegar and season well with salt and pepper.
 Bring to a boil, then reduce heat to low, cover tightly and simmer for 15 to 18 minutes.

 - Remove from heat and let set covered for another 5 to 10 minutes.
 Then stir lightly with a fork and serve.

-- Congrí: Use red kidney beans in place of the black beans.
+- Congrí: Use black beans or red kidney beans.